DESI Emission-line Galaxies: Clustering Dependence on Stellar Mass and [OII] Luminosity: Results and Discussion

 \subsection{Implications on the Occupation Statistics}

-With constraints placed on the model, Equations \ref{eqn:Ncen} and \ref{eqn:Nsat} are integrated over each sample's bounds to compute the mean occupation functions of centrals and satellites, respectively.
-We show the occupation statistics of each sample as functions of halo mass in Figure \ref{fig:hod}.
-Our samples contain a low fraction of satellites, as discussed in Section \ref{subsec:constraints} and reinforced by the low satellite occupation functions (dashed lines) in Figure \ref{fig:hod}.
+With constraints placed on the model, Equations~(\ref{eqn:Ncen}) and (\ref{eqn:Nsat}) are integrated over each sample's bounds to compute the mean occupation functions of centrals and satellites, respectively.
+We show the occupation statistics of each sample as functions of halo mass in Figure~\ref{fig:hod}.
+Our samples contain a low fraction of satellites, as discussed in Section \ref{subsec:constraints} and reinforced by the low satellite occupation functions (dashed lines) in Figure~\ref{fig:hod}.

 All central occupation functions (solid lines) at low and intermediate redshift span a narrow range of halo masses, $\sim 10^{12.4}$ $h^{-1}M_\odot$.
 This preference may be a consequence of the $grz$ selection used to define DESI ELG targets \citep{raichoor23}.
-By imposing a faint cut on $g$-band fiber magnitude of $g_{\rm fib} < 24.1$, faint ELGs in low-mass halos lack enough UV luminosity to be targeted by DESI.
+By imposing a faint cut on the $g$-band fiber magnitude of $g_{\rm fib} < 24.1$, faint ELGs in low-mass halos lack enough UV luminosity to be targeted by DESI.
 Similarly, by requiring blue colors in $g-r$ and $r-z$, quiescent galaxies that dominate high-mass halos do not enter the selection.

-Additional property dependence in the mean occupation functions are evident at high redshift.
+Additional property dependence in the mean occupation functions is evident at high redshift.
 The mean halo mass increases with [OII] luminosity, indicated by the changing shapes of the occupation functions.
 There are no trends with stellar mass, which is likely due to the large measurement scatter captured by the model.
 Theoretically, more precise estimates of stellar mass could reveal trends that are currently unobservable.
-Inspection of the derived quantities in Section \ref{subsec:dqs} further support the presence of galaxy property dependence in the high redshift samples.
+Inspection of the derived quantities in Section \ref{subsec:dqs} further supports the presence of galaxy property dependence in the high-redshift samples.